Introduction

 Key Show: Salvatore Ferragamo

-For me, the biggest and most successful advocate for neons and vibrant colours on the high fashion stage was Salvatore Ferragamo, whose SS13 collection was an explosion of colour that made use of both colour blocking and head-to-toe outfits in single bold hues.
+For me, the biggest and most successful advocate for neons and vibrant colors on the high fashion stage was Salvatore Ferragamo, whose SS13 collection was an explosion of color that made use of both color blocking and head-to-toe outfits in single bold hues.

-Ferragamo utilised exciting shades of neon orange, vibrant icy blue and bright yellow, and even the footwear used in the showcase were multi-coloured sports shoes (a key footwear trend which we will breakdown over the coming weeks).
+Ferragamo utilized exciting shades of neon orange, vibrant icy blue and bright yellow, and even the footwear used in the showcase were multi-colored sports shoes (a key footwear trend which we will breakdown over the coming weeks).

-One of my favourite pieces from the collection was a tangerine belted trench coat – and this is coming from somebody who has always detested all shades of orange.
-However, the colour combination of flavoursome tangerine and royal blue worked beautifully well.
+One of my favorite pieces from the collection was a tangerine belted trench coat – and this is coming from somebody who has always detested all shades of orange.
+However, the color combination of flavorsome tangerine and royal blue worked beautifully well.

 Another particularly memorable outfit by Ferragamo was the lemon yellow double-breasted suit, which was paired with a bright turquoise/yellow patterned pull-over, crisp white shirt and patterned tie.